jeffchao/gomkafka/README.md

 The `$rawmsg` is a default rsyslog property representing the raw message.
 The statement "if `property` contains `value` then..." conditionally executes gomkafka where contains must exactly match the `value`.
 It  cannot be a regex.

 Additionally, you may filter on severity, per RFC 3164, using the `$syslogseverity` or `$syslogseverity-text` property.

+Now in this example, in your app-tier code, you will have a logger that logs to syslog with log level `info` or `notice` with some text `[monitoring]`.
+If those conditions are met, then gomkafka will pick up the log event and ship it over to a Kafka cluster.

 ```
 Numerical         Severity